amaher98/Glassdoor-Webscraping/README.md

 # Objective
-This is a web scraping project of the glassdoor website in order to
+This is a web scraping project of the Glassdoor website in order to

 - Compare traditional jobs with Data Scientist roles